jacobboesch/secret_santa_program/README.md

 # secret_santa_program

-This program is designed to select people for gift giving this christmas.
+This program is designed to select people for gift giving this Christmas.

 The rules for selection are as follows:
 1. Family members in the same household can't get each other as secret santa